Co-Curricular Activities

 During the winter term, students interested in competing at the Technology Student Association (TSA), will be provided the space, training and materials to work on their project. *Teams are only allowed to compete at TSA if the team members are enrolled in this co-curricular activity or upon Director’s approval.
 Students who are competing in individual competitions must be enrolled in this program.

-QED robotics program is offered in both Winter and Spring.
+QED robotics program is offered in both winter and spring.
 Students attending this program will be prepared to participate in different selective robotics competitions. *No prior experience is needed.
 In partnership with Hobart’s Run, QED provides opportunities for students to teach engineering/STEM to the Pottstown Local Community.

 Afternoon Arts and Community Service also are considered non-athletic/non-interscholastic afternoon activities.
 Learn more in the panels below.